IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 ~~~

 The TLS-Exporter function receives the label "tcp-ao", with the parameters of
-the MKT and the KeyID as context.
-It generates a 32-bytes secret.
+the MKT and the KeyID as context as defined in the TCPAO structure within
+{{the-tcpao-tls-extension}}.
+It generates a 32-byte secret.

 The client and server can decide the value of the KeyID independently and
 announce it in the AO TCP Option as defined in {{RFC5925}}.